TrioTech-Malay-Jain/CCD-AI/README.md

 ## Features
 - **Multi-organization isolation**: Each company has its own files and vector DB collection
+- **Automatic vector database building**: Vector DB is automatically built when files are uploaded
 - **File upload, listing, deletion**: Per-company file management
+- **Build status monitoring**: Check the status of vector database building process
 - **Vector search and chat**: Query and chat endpoints scoped to company
 - **Scalable and modular**: Easily add new companies and files
 - **Modern stack**: FastAPI, LangChain, ChromaDB, Google Gemini